SSWConsulting/SSW.Framework.Web.Mvc/README.md

 SSW.Framework.Web.Mvc
 =====================

-“It has long been an axiom of mine that the little things are infinitely the most important.”
+<blockquote>“It has long been an axiom of mine that the little things are infinitely the most important.”
-― Arthur Conan Doyle, The Memoirs of Sherlock Holmes
+<br/>― Arthur Conan Doyle, The Memoirs of Sherlock Holmes</blockquote>

 At SSW we make lots of web applications using the ASP.NET technology stack.
 We love MVC and the new direction, tools and 3rd party libraries that are developing in this space.